nrdiyn/OSProject/README.md

 64 bytes from 172.20.0.3: seq=26 ttl=64 time=0.067 ms
 ```
 2. What is different from the previous ping in the section above? ***(1 mark)***
-- Then current command of ping is successful because the two container are bridging over a network command as above while the ping before did not have a bridging command to connect each other
+- The current command of ping is successful because the two container are bridging over a network command as above while the ping before did not have a bridging command to connect each other

 ## Intermediate Level (10 marks bonus)